 Do you have stray cats entering your shelter?
 How and when do you decide to consider them for your adoption floor or determine if they are candidates for TNR?
 Does your organization use a behavioral assessment to try to gauge the socialization level of a cat entering your system as a stray?
 Do you think it’s possible that you may be misinterpreting a scared, socialized cat’s true self?
 This webinar explores the difficulties of making these determinations.
-You can listen to this webinar at your convenience, any time 24/7.

 How common behavioral assessments perform in identifying friendly but frightened cats.